CityOfNewYork/patterns-cli/readme.md

       script src='/reload/reload.js'
 ```

-You'll need to instantiate the Accordion module in the default entrypoint class.
+You'll need to instantiate the Accordion module in the default entry point class.
 Open **./src/views/accordion.slm** and add to the scripts block...

 ```